psergi/psergi.github.io/_posts/2024-02-06-setting-up-a-kubernetes-cluster-with-let-s-encrypt.md

 ## Finishing Up

-We now have a full configured cluster setup with `ingress-nginx` for domain routing and `cert-manager` for managing SSL/TLS certificates.
+We now have a fully configured cluster setup with `ingress-nginx` for domain routing and `cert-manager` for managing SSL/TLS certificates.

 We only deployed a single website in this tutorial but you we can add additional sites to the cluster very easily by repeating the previous section.